guan-kevin/tracemop/README.md

 # TraceMOP: A Trace-Aware Runtime Verification Tool for Java

 This repository allows to do explicit-trace runtime verification, and it is built on top of improved and integrated source code that was forked off the official [JavaMOP](https://github.com/runtimeverification/javamop) and [RV-Monitor](https://github.com/runtimeverification/rv-monitor) repositories.
-Those repositories *are no longer maintained*.
+Those repositories are *no longer maintained but we have ensured to preserve all their Java-related functionality here (read on to see how to run TraceMOP to get only those existing functionality)*.

 ## Prerequisites

-We have only tested JavaMOP on:
+We have only tested TraceMOP on:

 1. Java 1.8
 2. Maven 3.8.8 and above